Vrkn47/Telegram-chatbot-written-on-python/README.md

 1. Clone this repository.
 2. Install Python 3.
+3. Install library python-telegram-bot.
-3. Open chat_bot_tg_git.py in your favorite text editor and replace "YOUR_TOKEN" with your Telegram bot token.
+4. Open chat_bot_tg_git.py in your favorite text editor and replace "YOUR_TOKEN" with your Telegram bot token.
-4. Navigate to the directory containing the file "chat_bot_tg_git.py".
+5. Navigate to the directory containing the file "chat_bot_tg_git.py".
-5. Launch the bot by opening the console and running the command "python3 chat_bot_tg_git.py chat_bot_tg_git".
+6. Launch the bot by opening the console and running the command "python3 chat_bot_tg_git.py chat_bot_tg_git".

 ## License